The link between birth type and breastfeeding

 Although mothers frequently feel pressured, and unable to breastfeed, there is often a simple explanation to their problems.
 For instance a baby who cannot latch properly, may have a mechanical issue opening his/her mouth wide enough.
 This can mean it’s not possible for the baby to take in enough breast tissue, limiting the ability to seal and create enough suction, often results in a clicking sound.
 Chiropractic has been shown to be effective in treating and resolving some baby’s neurological and musculoskeletal problems, relating to breastfeeding.

-Doctor of Chiropractic, Karen Habershon frequently works with paediatrics (babies).
-Many people don’t associate Chiropractors with paediatrics, however they have some fantastic results.
+Chiropractor Karen Habershon frequently works with paediatrics (babies).
 Karen uses specifically tailored, gentle Chiropractic techniques for babies.
 Treatment pressure would never exceed that used to test how ripe a piece of fruit is (very different to treating an adult!).
 Techniques include cranial therapy and touch & hold techniques.

 Many Mother-baby combinations end up struggling to breastfeed.
-Getting your baby assessed for musculoskeletal causes can be a good investment.
+Getting your baby assessed for musculoskeletal causes can be beneficial.

 Email: info@khchiropractic.com